 Canada’s biggest fast-food chain Tim Horton's teamed up with Canada’s biggest pop star Justin Bieber for a limited-edition donut collection called Timbiebs Timbits.

-Tim Horton’s CEO José Cil said the promotion was “one of the more successful traffic-driving initiatives in recent memory and outperformed our internal expectations.”
+Tim Horton’s CEO José Cil said the brand x brand collaboration was “one of the more successful traffic-driving initiatives in recent memory and outperformed our internal expectations.”

-In this collaborative drop, Adidas teamed up with Arizona Iced Tea to create a limited-edition sneaker with the iced tea brand’s famous price tag: 99-cents.
+In this brand collab, Adidas teamed up with Arizona Iced Tea to create a limited-edition sneaker with the iced tea brand’s famous price tag: 99-cents.

 Of course, this was more of a marketing play than an attempt at real profits.
 But it worked.
 The release of the Arizona Adidas sneakers was so hyped police had to shut down the New York pop-up store.
 The collab is going for almost $2,000 on resale markets today—a tidy profit for those who managed to buy the shoe for 99-cents.